Dr. Desmond Whalen always knew he would practise medicine in a small community, just like the one he grew up in.

 Memorial University’s Faculty of Medicine works hard at encouraging physicians, like Dr. Whalen, to practise in non-urban areas.

-And, for the sixth time, the faculty has received a prestigious national award for its efforts.
+And, for the seventh time, the faculty has received a prestigious national award for its efforts.
 The Society of Rural Physicians of Canada (SRPC) has awarded Memorial with the Keith Award, given annually to a Canadian postgraduate medical program that has excelled in producing rural doctors.

 The Keith Award looks at the largest number of graduates practising in rural areas 10 years after graduation.
 As the top medical school in the country, Memorial’s average between 2007-17 was 45 per cent; the national average was 22 per cent.